3Draco/retropieshowmanual/README.md

 # retropieshowmanual

+## Warning: The use of these instructions and files is done at your own risk.

 1 - Install webfs and Configure Web Server:
 Install the webfs web server by running the following command:

-sudo apt-get -y install webfs
+`sudo apt-get -y install webfs`

 --------------------------------------------------------

 2 - Change the Web Server settings:
 Edit the webfsd.conf file.
 You can use a text editor of your choice, e.g., nano:

-sudo nano /etc/webfs/webfsd.conf
+`sudo nano /etc/webfs/webfsd.conf`

 port="80"
 web_root="/home/pi/RetroPie/manual/www/"